By Dave Smith

 How can I be so confident?
 Watch this video that shows the dramatic impact of your food choices:

-Eating vs Exercise: Food Quickly Cancels Out Exercise
+Eating vs. Exercise: Foods Quickly Cancels Out Everything You Do 🙁

 You may have heard that a pound of fat consists of 3,500 calories.
 If you’re looking to shed some fat you need to burn more calories than you take in.
 In theory, you can drop 1lb of fat in a week simply by burning 500 calories each day beyond those calories you consume.
 Eat 2,000 calories, burn 2,500 each day, and in a week you’ll be down a pound.